-5.3 Follow-up:
+Follow-up:

-Given the aggressive pattern of this type of tumors, close follow-up is warranted.22-23 In the case a bladder sparing approach was used, a cystoscopy must be done on a regular basis (for example: every 3 months during the first 2 years, every 6 months during the following 3 years and than once a year).
+Given the aggressive pattern of this type of tumors, close follow-up is warranted.
+22-23 In the case a bladder sparing approach was used, a cystoscopy must be done on a regular basis (for example: every 3 months during the first 2 years, every 6 months during the following 3 years and than once a year).
 20 PET-CT evaluation might have (in analogy to other tumor sites of small cell cancer) an impact on early detection of metastases and might limit the number of follow-up examination.

-6. Review on the treatment options for patients with an extended disease (TxN2-3M0 and TxNXM1):
+For extended disease (TxN2-3M0 and TxNXM1):